goirijo/multishifter/README.md

 For a tutorial on the features and workflow see the official [pages](https://goirijo.github.io/multishifter).

 This work is a product of the [Van der Ven research group](https://labs.materials.ucsb.edu/vanderven/anton/) at the UCSB Materials department.
+The repository is written and maintained by me, John Goiri.

 # Citing
 If this software helped your research please cite this repository and the following paper in addition to the papers listed in the [casm](https://github.com/prisms-center/CASMcode) repository.